Hien-Trinh/charity-lookup/README.md

 #### React and Next.js

-Extensibility
 React is an open-source Javascript framework for creating interactive UI.
 First introduced by Facebook (Meta) in 2013, it became one of the most popular JS frameworks for website development<sup>[[3]](https://reactjs.org)</sup>.

 Next.js is an open-source framework built with Node.js that adds functionalities such as server-side rendering, static websites, smart bundling, etc., for React-based websites<sup>[[4]](https://nextjs.org)</sup>.

+Although frameworks like Next.js are just tools to assist the developers, they're useful to the client due to its extensibility.
+Because they've become fundamental in the software development community, many programmers are familiar with the frameworks and can easily develope upon it.
+On the other hand, it's possible to not use frameworks and create a software with the same functionalities, however, this is not ideal because of lack of readability and extensibility.

+Next.js, in comparision to its competitors such as Angular and Vue, excels due to faster page load and more efficient data caching<sup>[[5]](https://enlear.academy/next-js-vs-angular-whos-the-ultimate-winner-of-the-frontend-development-a3ee82a6da41)</sup>.
+Because my solution relies heavily on data transmition, an overall faster performing website would improve user experience and reducing unnecessary traffic.

 #### CSS and Sass

-Cascading Style Sheets (CSS) is a stylesheet language that determines the styles – position, size, color, etc. – of the content represented by HTML or XML<sup>[[5]](https://developer.mozilla.org/en-US/docs/Web/CSS)</sup>.
+Cascading Style Sheets (CSS) is a stylesheet language that determines the styles – position, size, color, etc. – of the content represented by HTML or XML<sup>[[6]](https://developer.mozilla.org/en-US/docs/Web/CSS)</sup>.

-Syntactically Awesome Style Sheets (Sass) is an extension of CSS that allows developers to use features such as variables, imports, etc.<sup>[[6]](https://www.w3schools.com/sass/sass_intro.php)</sup>.
+Syntactically Awesome Style Sheets (Sass) is an extension of CSS that allows developers to use features such as variables, imports, etc.<sup>[[7]](https://www.w3schools.com/sass/sass_intro.php)</sup>.

 #### Global Giving API